lettinghenry/WidndowsStartupScripts/README.md

 # Windows Startup Scripts
 Scripts to start applications as soon as OS is booted up.
-To run scripts, uncomment and place in windows startup folder
+To run scripts, uncomment and place in windows startup folder.

 ***Android Studio***